 School education lays the vital foundations of a child’s life.
 It has been proved that irregular attendance can severely impede academic and social development.
 Parents/carers and the school staff should work in partnership in making education a success and ensuring that all children have full and equal access to all that the school has to offer.

-Our expectation is that every child should attend school regularly.
-The Department of Education define regularly as “attending on every occasion when the pupil is required to attend”.
-This definition means that every child should have 100% attendance.
-The only exceptions are the ones set out in legislation: sickness, unavoidable causes, religious holidays, authorised absences, local authorities’ failure to make statutory travel arrangements or the parent’s need to travel for business (subject to certain conditions).
+Our expectation for all children in our Buckland Primary community is that every child should attend school every day and be on time.
+This would mean that every child should aim for 100% attendance.
+The only authorised absences are the ones set out in legislation: sickness, religious holidays, exceptional circumstances as authorised at the discretion of the headteacher or the local authorities’ failure to make statutory travel arrangements.

 The policy below explains how we manage attendance – please do read it carefully.
 We have highlighted the potential impact of late arrival and missed days at the end of the policy for your information.